jennyknuth/dashboard/app/components/weather/weather-instructions.md

   1. Click on the down arrow next to the `WeatherDataHandler` label at the top of the screen
   1. Click `start`

-Congratulations you have successfully configured your first block and started your first n.io services!!
+Congratulations you have successfully configured your first n.io block and started your first n.io services!!

-### Using your n.io instance
+### Use your n.io instance

   1. With your n.io services successfully started, use your mobile phone browser to go to `nio.school/mobiletest`